 With this post, we’re focusing on the classic purple eggplant, as this is the most common type.
 However, most of the benefits apply to other types of eggplant too, so don’t be afraid to branch out and try them for yourself.

-Is Eggplant Good For Your Health?
+Is Eggplant Good For You?

 - Eggplant Nutrition